Choosing your recommender(s) wisely is an important step of the application process.

-Recommenders should also not just be an important name.
-A world famous recommender will be of little use if they can’t speak about whom you truly are and/or your potential in the field.
-Your choice for a recommender should have the time required to have relevant discussions with you as well the time to draft the actual recommendation.
+Recommenders should not just be an important name.
+A world-famous recommender will be of little use if they can’t speak about whom you truly are and/or your potential in the field.
+Your choice for a recommender should be able to have relevant discussions with you as well the time to draft the actual recommendation.

 One of the largest reasons for failed fellowship applications is that a recommender doesn’t send their recommendation in by the deadline.
 It is important to remember that a recommender is also working within a deadline and you should make sure you both reach it on time.

 Even if they are incredibly diligent and organized people, you should always be sure to follow up and remind your recommenders of their obligations.